Skip to content

 kubectl get pods -n depictio --watch

-All pods should reach Running status: backend, frontend, mongo, minio, redis, celery-worker.
+All pods should reach Running status: backend, viewer, mongo, minio, redis, celery-worker.

 Step 3 — Access Depictio